saeyslab/dambi-hpc-guide/dambi_hpc_guide/jobs.md

 # Running jobs

+## Job Composer

+If the waiting time for an interactive session is too long or you need more resources, you can launch your script as a job via the [Job Composer](https://login.hpc.ugent.be/pun/sys/myjobs).

+You can edit the script via the Open OnDemand File manager or an interactive session on the debugging cluster.

+## Job scripts

+You can launch scripts by yourself without the interactive Job Composer.

 Job scripts specify three things: the computational resources being requested (memory, cores, walltime, etc.), the necessary software, and the actual computations.
 We illustrate this with an example job script.

 ```bash